SecDevOps has grown in popularity in recent years.

 in technology and auditing areas for companies such as:

 The presentation can be hosted at your company’s facilities or an external venue.

 The workshop has a duration of 6 hours (it is not possible to reduce its duration).
 It comprises a live demonstration of our practices, a morning break, and a lunch break.

 The workshop is designed to be performed from 9 A.M. to 3 P.M.,

-The event date must be scheduled by agreement
+The event date must be scheduled in agreement

 Investment: The space and food for this workshop

 and cover their transportation expenses